 If a donor wants to guarantee that a donation goes to a specific individual and merely wants to remain anonymous, the church is happy to disperse these funds on his or her behalf.
 However, this would not be considered a tax-deductible donation, and very specific instructions must be communicated to and acknowledged by the Elder Board that this is the sole intended purpose of the funds.

-Yes, once you are logged into Church Center (new) or Realm (old), you can see all previous giving.
+Yes, once you are logged into Church Center, you can see all previous giving.
 You also will receive an email notification when you give.

 Yes, our online giving is handled on a secure web server.